Calvin-Data-Science/data202/web/index.md

 * [Principles and Techniques of Data Science](https://www.textbook.ds100.org/), the textbook for Berkeley's [DATA 100](http://www.ds100.org/su19/)

 Lecture slides (when we do lectures) will be posted [here](https://drive.google.com/open?id=1JbmTGGeovUwqnWdi4FJARt630UWCuI70).
 Many will be based on material from the courses below, so you can also refer to those resources.

+Here are a few [references](resources.html) for software we're using.

 # Acknowledgments